telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api.md

 The report generation engine can retrieve SQL Connection Strings and specific Report Generation Engine             Settings that provide flexibility of the deployed application.
 It utilizes the              [IConfiguration interface](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration?view=dotnet-plat-ext-6.0)              for this purpose.

-The .NET 6 applications use a              [key-value JSON-based](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0)              file named by default __appSettings.json__ .
+The.NET 6 applications use a              [key-value JSON-based](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0)              file named by default __appSettings.json__.
 The default ReportingEngineConfiguration:

 ````c#
 ReportingEngineConfiguration = sp.GetService<IConfiguration>()
 ````

-will be initialized from __appSettings.json__  or             __appsettings.{EnvironmentName}.json__ .
+will be initialized from __appSettings.json__  or             __appsettings.{EnvironmentName}.json__.

-To activate JSON file configuration with a different name, for example, __reportingAppSettings.json__ ,             call the              [AddJsonFile](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.jsonconfigurationextensions.addjsonfile/)              extension method on an instance of              [ConfigurationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbuilder) .
+To activate JSON file configuration with a different name, for example, __reportingAppSettings.json__,             call the              [AddJsonFile](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.jsonconfigurationextensions.addjsonfile/)              extension method on an instance of              [ConfigurationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbuilder).

 In this guide we will create a helper method loading the json-formatted setting: